chedim/cliffhanger/README.md

 ## Collections and streams

 ### Collections
-Datapoints that have multiple acive definitions can be addressed either as by their singular name or by their plural name.
+Datapoints that have multiple acive definitions can be addressed either by their singular name or by their plural name.

 Singular datapoint name will address the latest active datapoint definition:
 ```